Sparticle Masses in Higgsed Gauge Mediation

 Of course, a proximity of scales need not be an accident.
 In \ChengYS, for example, the breaking-scale of a gauged Peccei-Quinn symmetry and the supersymmetry-breaking scale coincide.
 And in the ISS model \IntriligatorDD, all scales are set by a single dimensionful parameter.
 Recall that our analysis applies to the spectrum and interactions that result from \ww.
 The ISS model is of this form.
 It has messengers with masses, $m_\pm^2=|h\mu|^2\pm|h\mu|^2$ and a supersymmetric Higgsing of the gauge group with $m_W=g\mu$.
 This gives $y=g/h$, which is naturally of order one.
 The model also has $x=1$, so a small-$x$ approximation cannot be trusted.

-\bigbreak \centerline{{\bf Acknowledgements}}\nobreak We are grateful for the contributions of V. Mateu, D. Shih, and J. Wright to this work.
-K. Intriligator deserves special thanks for suggesting the project and providing guidance along the way.
+\bigbreak \centerline{{\bf Acknowledgements}}\nobreak We are grateful for the contributions of V.~Mateu, D.~Shih, and J.~Wright to this work.
+K.~Intriligator deserves special thanks for suggesting the project and providing guidance along the way.
+We are also indebted to N.~Craig, M.~McCullough, and J.~Thaler for pointing out that there were typos in the appendix of the first version.
 Partial support for this research was provided by UCSD grant DOE-FG03-97ER40546. {A}{The Two-Loop Calculation} There are ten diagrams relevant to the computation of the lowest-order scalar mass correction.
 They are shown in Figure 5.
 The first eight are the standard contributions.
 The final two arise from interactions with the scalar, $C$, of the massive vector multiplet.
 For $U(1)\times U(1)'$, we have \eqn\dterms{{\cal L}\supset-gm_WC(i\phi_+^*\phi_--i\phi_+\phi_-^*+|q|^2),} where $\phi_\pm$ has mass-squared $M^2\pm F$, and $q$ is a scalar that will get a radiative mass.
 The charge assignments should be clear.
 Of course, there are many more diagrams that do not involve the messengers, but their contributions sum to zero.
 In fact, Diagram 5 is independent of supersymmetry breaking, but we prefer to compute with the complete messenger multiplet.
 This gives a finite result and thus a check on the calculation.
 There are no IR divergences.
 Dimensional reduction \SiegelWQ\ is used to regulate the UV divergences.
 In this context, dimensional reduction simply amounts to performing all Lorentz algebra in four dimensions and then evaluating the resulting scalar integral in $4-2\epsilon$ dimensions.
 In evaluating the integrals, we expressed each integral as a sum of ``master integrals'' -- integrals with momentum-independent numerators.
 This method is discussed in more detail in \vanderBijBW.
 In their notation, the most general two-loop master integral is \eqn\gi{\vev{m_{11},m_{12},\dots|m_{21},m_{22},\dots|m_{31},m_{32},\dots}\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad